markodukic/Fresh/site/content/engage/engage_user_stories.md

 ---
+heading: Hello
+keywords: 'usecase,use case, user stories, epics, scenarios, nhsnumber'
+permalink: engage_user_stories.html
+story: now
+summary: User stories to search for a Care Connect FHIR&reg; Profile.
+tags:
+  - foundations
+  - use_case
+  - user stories
+  - epics
+  - scenarios
 title: User Stories | Care Connect API | FHIR&reg;
-keywords: usecase,use case, user stories, epics, scenarios, nhsnumber
-tags: [foundations,use_case,user stories, epics, scenarios]
+image: /content/michaels_story-epic_1.jpg
+description: TEmp
 sidebar: engage_sidebar
-permalink: engage_user_stories.html
-summary: "User stories to search for a Care Connect FHIR&reg; Profile."
 ---

 {% include important.html content="This page has been added to promote discussion in INTEROPen of the use cases and scenarios.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}